Pledges Made So Far At The COP28 Climate Talks - UrduPoint

 As pressure builds during what is expected to be the hottest year on record, here are some major funding pledges and declarations announced so far at COP28.

-The first day of the talks Thursday saw the official launch of a "loss and damage" fund to help vulnerable countries cope with the increasingly costly and damaging impacts of climate disasters.
+The first day of the talks Thursday saw the launch of a landmark "loss and damage" fund to help vulnerable countries cope with the increasingly costly and damaging impacts of climate disasters.

 The UAE and Germany pledged $100 million each, France $109 million, $50 million from Britain, $25 million from Denmark and $17.5 million from the United States, the world's biggest historical polluter.